 - Rental of Fins: P100

 The facilities provided were really lousy.
-The tiny locker was made of wood and could hardly close properly.
+The tiny locker that was made of wood could hardly close properly.
 All our belongings were secured with a vulnerable-looking rusty little lock – so don’t bring too much valuables with you.